Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 This page has been translated by machine translation.
 View original

-I've been increasingly using Claude Code for various tasks.
-It helps me write code, investigate AWS environments, and even acts as a companion for task progression and management.
+I've been using Claude Code for many tasks much more frequently.
+It helps me write code, investigate AWS environments, and assists with task progression and management.

-Nevertheless, there are still plenty of times when I need to do work and checks by hand.
-Looking at GitHub PR/Issues in the browser, pasting notes in Slack, opening Finder to check a list of deliverables, and so on.
+Nevertheless, there are still times when I need to work and check things manually.
+This might include viewing GitHub PRs/Issues in the browser, pasting notes in Slack, or opening Finder to check a list of deliverables.

-In those moments, there are several commands that make me "a bit" happy when I ask Claude Code to "do this next."
-I've actually built these into skills and slash commands that I use.
+During these times, there are several commands that make me "a bit" happy when I ask Claude Code to "do this too."
+I've actually incorporated these into skills and slash commands myself.

-This time, I'd like to introduce commands I frequently request.
-Most are for macOS.
+Today, I'll introduce commands I frequently use.
+Most of these are for macOS.

-open : Opening URLs or folders in browser/Finder
+open : Open URLs or folders in browser/Finder

-open is a standard command in macOS.
-It opens files, folders, or URLs in their default applications.
+open is a standard macOS command.
+It lets you open files, folders, and URLs with their default applications.

-For example, after having Claude Code create some deliverable, if I ask it to "open that folder," it will open Finder with open.
+For example, after having Claude Code create some deliverable, if you ask it to "open that folder," it will open Finder using the open command.

 # Open URL in browser